 Some examples of reliable certifications and standards include the following:

 LEED is a certification that helps companies get their buildings accredited for their environmental performance with a rating system that ranges from certified to platinum.

-The Science Based Target initiative (SBTi) helps companies and financial institutions create net-zero targets and make progress towards them based on the best available science.
+The Science Based Target initiative (SBTi) helps companies and financial institutions create net zero targets and make progress toward them based on the best available science.

 CDP helps companies, cities, states, and regions disclose their environmental impacts by measuring and managing their risks and opportunities on climate change, water security, and deforestation.

 ISO 14001 gives tools and guidance for companies to measure and report their environmental impacts.